 - Best overall hunting rangefinder: Get Bushnell Scout DX 1000 ARC (read 170+ Amazon reviews)

-- Best bowhunting rangefinder: Get Bushnell The Truth with ClearShot (read 170+ amazon reviews)
+- Best archery and bowhunting rangefinder: Get Bushnell The Truth with ClearShot (read 170+ amazon reviews)

 - Best rangefinder for the money: Get Halo XRT6 (read 230+ Amazon reviews)